 In October 2017, we entered into a share purchase agreement with Cheche, which operates an online auto insurance platform.
-Under this agreement, we disposed of the equity interests in 19 P&C insurance intermediary subsidiaries to Cheche for a total consideration of approximately RMB225.4 million, including approximately RMB95.4 million cash consideration and RMB130.0 million in the form of a convertible loan receivable, which is convertible or collectible in three years and recognized as other noncurrent assets.
+Under this agreement, we disposed of the equity interests in 19 P&C insurance intermediary subsidiaries to Cheche for a total consideration of approximately RMB25.4 million, including approximately RMB95.4 million cash consideration and RMB130.0 million in the form of a convertible loan receivable, which is convertible or collectible in three years and recognized as other non-current assets.
 We evaluated the convertible loan receivable's settlement provisions and elected the fair value option afforded in ASC 825, Financial Instruments, to value this instrument.
 Under such election, the loan receivable is measured initially and subsequently at fair value, with any changes in the fair value of the instrument being recorded in the consolidated financial statements as a change in fair value of derivative instruments.
 We estimate the fair value of this instrument by first estimating the fair value of the straight debt portion.
 We then estimate the fair value of the embedded conversion option based on financial performance and growth rate of revenue of Cheche.
 The sum of these two valuations is the fair value of the loan receivable included in other non-current assets.
 On October 31, 2017, we used the discounted cash flow method to value the debt portion of the convertible loan receivable and determined the fair value to be RMB22.0 million.
-Based on Cheche's current and expected financial performance, industry trend and expected revenue and margin, management considered the conversion option to be deeply out of the money and determined the fair value of the option to be immaterial.
-As a result, the carrying amount of the convertible loan receivable was adjusted by RMB108.0 million.
+Based on Cheche's current and expected financial performance, industry trend and expected revenue and margin, management considered the convertible loan receivable was adjusted by RMB108.0 million.
 The total fair value of RMB22.0 million was initially recognized and the balance remained the same and retained in other non-current assets as of December 31, 2017 and 2018.